oberien/das-protokoll/specification-v2.md

 After having received all unknown blocks, Bob traverses the tree, verifying its integrity and consistency.
-Following, the root is updated, the frontend notified to update the files and a Root Update Response sent to all clients.
+Following, the root is updated, the frontend notified to update the files and a Root Update Response sent to all clients as push-notification.

-The Root Update Response is acknowledged by a Root Update Response Ack.
+While the server does provide push-notifications, it is not guaranteed that they won't be lost; they aren't acknowledged.
+It is expected by clients to poll regularly to be notified of updates.

 ### Control Protocol